 Unlocking Protected SharePoint Documents

-In my article about how to decrypt SharePoint Online documents with PowerShell, I explained how to use the Unlock-SPOSensitivityLabelEncryptedFile cmdlet to remove sensitivity labels from files.
+In my article about how to decrypt SharePoint Online documents with PowerShell, I explained how to use the Unlock-SPOSensitivityLabelEncryptedFile cmdlet to decrypt protected SharePoint files by removing the sensitivity labels protecting the files.
 The example script uses cmdlets from the SharePoint PnP module to return a set of files from a folder in a document library for processing, and the unlock cmdlet then removes protection from any file with a sensitivity label.

 The script works, but it’s not as flexible as I would like.
 For instance, because PnP can’t distinguish files with labels, every document in the folder is processed whether it is labelled or not.
 This does no harm, but it’s not something that you might want to do in the case of something like a tenant-to-tenant migration where thousands of protected documents might need to be processed.

 Update May 10, 2021: The latest version of the SharePoint Online PowerShell module contains the Get-FileSensitivityLabelInfo cmdlet.
 This can be run to return the label status of a file, including if the label assigned to the file encrypts the file.
 The existence of this cmdlet removes some of the need to use the Graph to find and remove labels from protected files, but the Graph is still the fastest way to get the job done.

 Which brings me to an updated version of the script (available from GitHub), which uses the Sites API from the Microsoft Graph to navigate through SharePoint Online and find labelled documents to process.
 Apart from being able to search for documents with sensitivity labels, a Graph API is usually the fastest way to deal with large numbers of objects.